automationmojo/automationkit/docs/_sources/usermanual/100-coding-standards.rst.txt

         return

-In the case above, python will not execute the stagling code and will not append its functionality to the `say_hello` method.
+In the case above, python will not execute the dangling code and will not append its functionality to the `say_hello` method.
 Also, the python linter can show the remaining code body for `say_world` as dead code or unreachable code and complain when it tries to lint the code in the file.